camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 ### CMMN Model API

 As a consequence of supporting CMMN 1.1 the CMMN model API is now based on the schema of CMMN 1.1.
-This leads to [limitations]({{< relref "user-guide/model-api/cmmn-model-api/limitations.md" >}}) when editing CMMN models.
-To avoid the limitations we recommend to [migrate your CMMN 1.0 models to CMMN 1.1]({{< relref "reference/cmmn11/migration/10-to-11.md" >}}).
+This leads to [limitations]({{< relref "user-guide/model-api/cmmn-model-api/limitations.md" >}}) when editing CMMN 1.0 models.
+We therefore recommend to [migrate your CMMN 1.0 models to CMMN 1.1]({{< relref "reference/cmmn11/migration/10-to-11.md" >}}).